The Truth About Elevator Pitches

 That’s the third thing the elevator pitch does.
 It teaches you to boil down your message to the essentials.
 Your pitch answers the question, what exactly do I need this person to know?
 It gives them nothing more and nothing less.
-The thing is if you can capture their interest with an effective introduction you will earn the right to deliver your real pitch.
-That’s where the sales happen, but first, you have to start with the elevator pitch or perhaps if we want to accurately describe what you are doing, the elevator introduction.
+If you can capture their interest with an effective introduction you will earn the right to deliver your real pitch.
+That’s where the sale happens or the job offering shows up but first, you have to start with the elevator pitch or perhaps if we want to accurately describe what you are doing, the elevator introduction.

 Tips for building great elevator pitches:

 - An elevator pitch is the briefest pitch you can give.
-It’s a quality introduction that takes 15 – 20 seconds.
+It’s a quality introduction that takes about 20 seconds.
 You can take longer but the longer you keep talking without interaction with your audience, the more opportunity there is for things to go wrong.